Xilinx/Vitis_Libraries/ultrasound/L1/README.md

 	- `INCREMENT`: parameter which indicates how much iterations have been performed by the SIMD with respect to the intended total length;
 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 - **Function params**:
-	- `in1`: elements of the vector to be passed to the kernel.
 	- `out`: elements of the result of the operation (matrix) to be passed from the kernel.

 ## License